javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 **[![](/assets/img/92.png)](/assets/img/92.png)**

 Sometimes I help friends with Spanish grammar, I'm not an expert but I remember I wasn't that bad on my Spanish classes neither.
-It's also a good change to practice my English, though.
+It's also a good chance to practice my English, though.
 Anyway, last time I explained what were unstressed pronouns (pronómbres átonos) and I though it would be cool to start writing about it.

 Unstressed object pronouns are used in Spanish to replace direct and indirect objects with pronouns, it's one of the trickiest Spanish structures and even native speakers can misuse them, so they should be studied carefully.
 They can be translated sometimes as: me, you, him, her, it, us and them.
-However people should be aware that they don't the exactly same meaning.
+However people should be aware that they don't have exactly the same meaning.

 To use correctly unstressed object pronouns, you should be able to recognize with ease when a phrase contain either a direct or indirect object.
 Let me wrap it up, A direct object is the part of the sentence which receives the action of the main verb, it can be discovered by asking what? and whom? to the verb.